-Our Board currently consists of seven directors.
+Our Board currently consists of eight directors.
 Our amended and restated certificate of incorporation provides for a classified Board consisting of three classes of directors.
-Currently, Classes I and II each consist of two directors and Class III consists of three directors.
+Currently, Classes I and III each consist of three directors and Class II consists of two directors.
 Each class serves a staggered three-year term.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following their election or if sooner, until the director's death, resignation or removal.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
 There are currently no vacancies on the Board.

-There are two directors in Class II whose term of office expires in 2018.
-Upon the recommendation of the Nominating and Corporate Governance Committee, our Board has nominated the two individuals listed in the table below for election as directors at the Annual Meeting.
-Both Mr. Chen and Dr. Evnin were previously elected to our Board by our stockholders.
-If you elect the nominees listed below, they will each hold office until the annual meeting of stockholders in 2021 and until each of their successors has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-Both nominees are currently serving on our Board and have consented to being named in this proxy statement and to serve if elected.
+There are three directors in Class I whose term of office expires in 2020.
+Upon the recommendation of the Nominating and Corporate Governance Committee, our Board has nominated the three individuals listed in the table below for election as directors at the Annual Meeting.
+Both Dr. Egros and Mr. Legault were previously elected to our Board by our stockholders and Mr. Metzger was recommended as a director to our Board by Mr. Podlesak and elected by our Board on July 4, 2019.
+If you elect the nominees listed below, they will each hold office until the annual meeting of stockholders in 2023 and until each of their successors has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+All nominees are currently serving on our Board and have consented to being named in this proxy statement and to serve if elected.